-We have generally funded our operations in recent years through the use of existing cash balances as well as from the proceeds of the issuance of common stock under our employee stock plans.
-At March 31, 2011 and December 31, 2010, our principal sources of liquidity included cash and cash equivalents totaling \$33.2 million and \$42.8 million, respectively, and available borrowings under our credit facilities as discussed below.
+We have generally funded our operations in recent years through the use of existing cash balances, which we have supplemented in recent months with borrowings under our credit facilities.
+At June 30, 2011 and December 31, 2010, our principal sources of liquidity included cash and cash equivalents totaling \$37.6 million and \$42.8 million, respectively, and available borrowings under our credit facilities as discussed below.

 On October 1, 2010, we entered into a Credit Agreement with Wells Fargo Capital Finance LLC, or Wells Fargo, which established two revolving credit facilities with combined maximum borrowings of up to \$60 million.
 The actual amount of credit available to us will vary depending upon changes in the level of the respective accounts receivable and inventory, and is subject to other terms and conditions which are more specifically described in the Credit Agreement.
-The credit facilities have a maturity of date of October 1, 2014, at which time Wells Fargo's commitments to provide additional credit shall be terminated and all outstanding borrowings must be repaid.
+The credit facilities have a maturity date of October 1, 2014, at which time Wells Fargo's commitments to provide additional credit shall be terminated and all outstanding borrowings must be repaid.
 Prior to the maturity of the credit facilities, any amounts borrowed may be repaid and, subject to the terms and conditions of the Credit Agreement, reborrowed in whole or in part without penalty.

 The Credit Agreement contains customary representations and warranties, covenants, mandatory prepayments, and events of default under which our payment obligations may be accelerated, including guarantees and liens on substantially all of our assets to secure their obligations under the Credit Agreement.
-The Credit Agreement requires that Avid Technology, Inc., our parent company, maintain liquidity (comprised of unused availability under its portion of the credit facilities plus certain unrestricted cash and cash equivalents) of \$10 million, at least \$5 million of which must be from unused availability under its portion of the credit facilities, and our Avid Technology International B.V., or Avid Europe, subsidiary is required to maintain liquidity (comprised of unused availability under its portion of the credit facilities plus certain unrestricted cash and cash equivalents) of \$5 million, at least \$2.5 million of which must be from unused availability under the Avid Europe portion of the credit facilities.
+The Credit Agreement requires that Avid Technology, Inc., our parent company, maintain liquidity (comprised of unused availability under its portion of the credit facilities plus certain unrestricted cash and cash equivalents) of \$10 million, at least \$5 million of which must be from unused availability under its portion of the credit facilities, and our subsidiary, Avid Technology International B.V., or Avid Europe, is required to maintain liquidity (comprised of unused availability under the Avid Europe portion of the credit facilities.
 Interest accrues on outstanding borrowings under the credit facilities at a rate of either LIBOR plus 2.75% or a base rate (as defined in the Credit Agreement) plus 1.75%, at the option of Avid Technology or Avid Europe, as applicable.
 We must also pay Wells Fargo a monthly unused line fee at a rate of 0.625% per annum.